apache/trafficserver/doc/arch/cache/cache-arch.en.rst

-When no more cache virtual connections can be processed (due to an empty queue or the aggregation buffer filling) then :cpp:member:`Vol::evac_range` is called to clear the range to be overwritten plus an additional :ts:const:`EVACUATION_SIZE` range.
+When no more cache virtual connections can be processed (due to an empty queue or the aggregation buffer filling) then :cpp:member:`Vol::evac_range` is called to clear the range to be overwritten plus an additional :const:`EVACUATION_SIZE` range.
 The buckets covering that range are checked.
 If there are any items in the buckets a new cache virtual connection (a "doc evacuator") is created and used to read the evacuation item closest to the write cursor (i.e. with the smallest offset in the stripe) instead of the aggregation write proceeding.
 When the read completes it is checked for validity and if valid, the cache virtual connection for it is placed at the front of the